Vivianngu3/DSIntern_Assessment/README.md

     - Go back and check data analysis/cleaning (fix any removals)

 ### Next steps and take aways...
 Although I am not as knowledgable in Machine Learning methods, I know I have the work ethic and strong independent learning to get as far as I can in solving the problem.
 I utilized my skills in UX Design and User research to better analyze the data and find key information.
-Although I could not fully solve the accuracy of my model, I have some ideas to help improve it:
+Although I could not fully get to solve the accuracy of my model, I have some ideas to help improve it:

 - Further examining the outliers.
 Testing the threshold and type of removal.
 (IQR, Zscore)
 - Possible normalization method for the scale difference.
 Although it might be needed, could end up being one way towards a solution